MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 Dataverse search helps you quickly find what you're looking for.
 It delivers fast and comprehensive results across multiple tables in a single list, sorted by relevance.
 In addition, Dataverse search has the following benefits:

 - **Fast and accurate search**: Provides a precise and quick search experience for model-driven apps, and performance that's superior to [quick find search, formerly known as categorized search](/powerapps/user/quick-find#multiple-table-quick-find-categorized-search).
-[Check capacity](about-powerapps-perapp.md#check-capacity)
+[Check the App passes capacity for your environment.](about-powerapps-perapp.md#check-capacity)

 - **Suggested results as you type**: Finds what you're looking for and shows you the top results, as you type.